dotherightthing/traktor-live-v1/README.md

 Live config:

-* Control Surface: ClyphX Pro
+* Control Surface: ClyphX Pro XTB
 * Input: nanoKONTROL Studio
   * Track: On
   * Sync: On (TODO: is this necessary?)